Background pattern

 The other components (excipients) are: sodium carbonate.

-• Each ampoule of diluent contains 10 ml of water for injection.
+• Each ampoule of solvent contains 10 ml of water for injections.

-Ceftazidime LDP Torlan 1.000 mg powder and diluent for injection is presented in the form of powder and diluent for injection.
-Each package contains 1 vial of ceftazidime powder and 1 ampoule with 10 ml of water for injection.
+CEFTAZIDIME LDP Torlan 1,000 mg powder and solvent for solution for injection is presented as a powder and solvent for solution for injection.
+Each pack contains 1 vial of ceftazidime powder and an ampoule with 10 ml of water for injections.

 LDP Laboratorios Torlan, S.A.